okohll/abdocs/content/docs/integrations/Setting-up-the-POST-API.md

 The form needs to be posted using the method POST.

-Remember also to set the ‘Authorization’ HTTP header if that option has been selected.
+Remember also to set the 'Authorization' HTTP header if that option has been selected.

+To specify the contents of each field to be saved, add parameters for the internal field names of each field you want to send data to.
+The internal field names necessary will be shown on screen when API use is enabled.

-API use can be tested using a tool such as [Postman](https://www.postman.com) tool.
+> The API can be tested using a tool such as [Postman](https://www.postman.com).

 ## Updating existing records
 The process is similar, but instead of _save_new_record=true_, supply
 * _update_record=true_
 * _row_id=[internal id of the record]_

 The internal record ID can be got from a JSON feed or by using the _return=posted_json_ as above if editing a record previously created using the API.

+## Posting files
+As well as 'standard' data, agileBase can accept documents posted into a [file field]({{<relref "/docs/fields/field-types/special-field-types/file">}}).
+This can be done in two ways:

+1) Make sure the form is posted with encoding type [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
+Then simply post the contents of the file with the form parameter specifying the internal name of the file field.
+2) Post the form normally (not as multipart/form-data), and provide a URL value for the file field.
+That URL will be downloaded by agileBase and the contents saved as a file.
+> This method is [Zapier](https://www.zapier.com)-compatible.

 ## Response